Support for online Delegated Authorisers

 Education Service Desk Provisioned only - ESL forms

-From the user’s account details screen, select the one of ‘edit roles and organisations’ options below.
+3. From the User account details screen, select Edit roles and organisations.

-• The user’s EOI date must be valid for you to add any roles/access to their ESL account.
-(An invalid EOI is null/blank or a default, 01/01/1900)
+• The ESL user’s evidence of identity (EOI) date must be valid to add permissions to their ESL account.
+An invalid EOI will display as blank or as a default (01/01/1900).

 • Some access roles need approval requiring Education Service Desk intervention (including Helios, ENROL and Ngā Kete).
 All other role changes you make in ESL online are available to your users immediately.

-• The Education Sector Applications available to your organisation will vary, depending on your organisation type.
+• The education sector applications available to users will vary depending on their organisation type.

-Use ‘Reset login details’ function, if a user has forgotten their username or password, or they are locked out of their ESL user account.
+Use the ‘Reset login details’ function, if a user has forgotten their username or passphrase, or they are locked out of their ESL user account.
 Once you have searched and selected a user account this function will appear in the menu on the left, select the ‘Reset login details’ option.

 As the Delegated Authoriser, you must confirm the identity of the user requesting any of the following three account recovery actions;